 - The Seawall – this is really long, but we started by the huge convention center, where the seaplanes are

-- Delta Hotels by Marriott Vancouver Suites – 550 Hastings St.
+- Stay at Delta Hotels by Marriott Vancouver Suites – 550 Hastings St.

 - Thierry – 1059 Alberni St. in downtown; AMAZING French pastries (also chocolate & macarons if that’s your thing)

 - Capilano Suspension Bridge Park – you can catch a free shuttle in a few areas in downtown